Ollama Herd vs Cloud APIs (OpenAI, Anthropic, etc.)

 )

-This captures the best of both worlds: frontier quality when you need it, zero cost for everything else.
+This captures the best of both worlds: frontier quality when you need it, no per-token bill for everything else.

 When to Use Cloud APIs